 * ‘An audience must be won over, one by one’ is de titel van een schilderij van kunstenaar Sands Murray-Wassink, die deel uitmaakte van het openingsprogramma van Prelude

 A voice weaves through a collection of images, and somewhere between memory and imagination a story emerges.
 For this edition of Prelude, artists Pedro Barateiro and Agnieszka Polska bring their video work to the theatre – and with it their worlds, their language, their ways of seeing and thinking.
-The evening is part of Prelude: a live series focusing on the interplay between performance, moving image and collective experience, with the theatre acting as a space for time-based visual art.

-Watery Rhymes (2014), language is driven by the same forces and rules as physics, representing the universe as a space that exists only insofar as it can be described in words.
+The programme begins with a short video by Agnieszka Polska, approaching language as fundamentally shaping and defining both our communication and our imagination.
+In Watery Rhymes (2014), language is driven by the same forces and rules as physics, representing the universe as a space that exists only insofar as it can be described in words.

 In Love Song (2024), Pedro Barateiro draws on his teenage memories, his parents’ love letters during Portuguese fascism and reflections on politics, technology, and identity.
 The film also recalls the love song that played on the radio one night in 1974, starting the Carnation Revolution – a shift from authoritarianism towards democracy.
 Between a painting made at the height of German Romanticism, a time of industrialisation, and the artificial Love Lake in a Dubai desert, the film prompts the question: how deeply is neoliberalism embedded in our imagination?
 And how is the word “love” used, misused, and appropriated?